palankai/tutorial-isomorphic/A01-getting-started/README.md

 ### Finally check our works

-Open the `index.html` file in your browser.
+Open the `frontend/index.html` file in your browser.

-## Quick recap what we have done

-So far we have created a NodeJS working environment.
-We installed the minimal necessary packages which we used to build our first ReactJS application.

-## References

-I've learned and used some of the materials from this amazing tutorial: http://ccoenraets.github.io/es6-tutorial-react/ I recommend to read those pages as well.
-You can find more material about babel, webpack and ES6 as well.